 Lions can inflict fatal injuries on each other: either in territorial disputes between prides, or through food aggression at a kill between hungry pride members.
-Male lions are very defensive of their pride’s territory and will aggressively repel nomadic interlopers, even a stray female.
+Male lions are very defensive of their pride’s territory and will aggressively repel nomadic interlopers – even stray females.
 These fights often result in serious battle wounds and even death.

-It is quite rare to witness one of these conflicts, but safari-goers staying at Chindeni Bushcamp in South Luangwa recently came upon the rather gruesome aftermath of one such duel.
+It is quite rare to witness one of these conflicts, but safari-goers staying at a South Luangwa camp recently came upon the rather gruesome aftermath of one such duel.

 Guest, Verna Poorbaugh from the USA, takes up the story: “We were on a game drive when I happened to catch some movement in the bushes.
 Our guide, Peter Milanzi, stopped, backed up and waited so that we could see what it was.
 Out of the bushes came a hyena, and to our surprise, it was carrying a lion’s head, and was headed directly towards us.